-Metrics are good because they don’t burden customers with filling out lengthy questionnaires.
+Metrics are good because they don’t burden customers with having to fill out lengthy questionnaires.
 Long customer surveys are a surefire way to diminish the personal customer experience!
 And in any case, people generally ignore or delete them.
-Far higher response rates are achievable via simple 1-click surveys – often with a simple question.
+Far higher response rates are achievable via simple 1-click surveys – often with just a single, simple question.

 Brilliant basics and magic touches

-An excellent way to think about the composition of personal experiences is as memories.
-Experiences are memorable when they are particularly remarkable or unpleasant.
+A good way to think about the composition of personal experiences is as memories.
+Experiences are memorable when they are particularly wonderful or unpleasant.
 All the stuff in the middle is largely forgettable.
-Therefore, businesses' primary objective is not to be memorable for the wrong reasons.
+It is therefore the primary objective of businesses to not be memorable for the wrong reasons.
 A forgettable experience is better than a memorably bad one.
 Ideally, customers will be suitably delighted that they will remember the experience and why they liked it.

 The way to actually address this comes in two parts.
 The first is getting the basics right.
-Looking at the journey, you put your customers through and actively questioning where you can improve it.
-You can research and apply these changes through customer feedback metrics, focus groups, or merely by ‘mystery shopping’ your customer journey by walking in their footsteps.
-Look for friction, delay, and extraneous effort – and make changes to remove these wherever possible.
+Looking at the journey you put your customers through and actively questioning where you can improve it.
+You can research and apply these changes through customer feedback metrics or focus groups, or merely by ‘mystery shopping’ your own customer journey by walking in their footsteps.
+Look for friction, delay and extraneous effort – and make changes to remove these wherever possible.

-The second, and most exciting part, is the magic you can sprinkle on top.
-These are the eye-catching initiatives organizations contrive to make their personal experiences stand out.
-For example, a free coffee and donut on your birthday or a surprise hamper in the hotel room after the manager finds out it’s your anniversary.
+The second, and most exciting part, is the magic that you can sprinkle on top.
+These are the eye-catching initiatives that organizations can contrive to make their personal experiences stand out.
+For example, a free coffee and donut on your birthday, or a surprise hamper in the hotel room after the manager finds out it’s your anniversary.

-However, there are two things to bear in mind about these magic touches.
+Two things to bear in mind about these magic touches.
 The first is that, without the basics in place, they can seem like gimmicks.
 So what if the hotel gives you a free hamper if, on arrival, your requested check-in time wasn’t honored and there’s no room left in the parking garage?
-Second, it’s often the surprise that makes it memorable rather than if it’s simply in the terms and conditions of the loyalty card scheme that you, for example, receive a complimentary beverage once a year.
+Second, it’s often the surprise that makes it memorable rather than if it’s simply in the terms and conditions of the loyalty card scheme that you, for example, receive a free beverage once a year.

 Continuously collect and act upon customer feedback